Solar Panel Cleaning in Darwin and the Northern Territory: Dry Season Guide

 Darwin’s solar resource is high enough that soiling losses are financially significant.
 Use your inverter app to track performance:

-- Record your specific yield (kWh/kW/day) in the first two weeks after your annual clean — this is your baseline
+- Record your specific yield (kWh/kW/day) in the first two weeks after your annual clean.
+This is your baseline.

-- Check the same metric monthly through the dry season
+- Check the same metric monthly through the dry season.

 Given the financial return on Darwin’s solar resource, protecting panel efficiency with a $280 annual clean is one of the most straightforward home maintenance investments available.
+Solar panel cleaning in Darwin is not just maintenance — it’s a financially smart decision that pays for itself in weeks.

-Last updated: April 2026.
+Last updated: May 2026.
 Solar output estimates based on BOM and ARENA solar data for Darwin.
 Pricing reflects Northern Territory market conditions.

 Frequently Asked Questions

-One professional clean per year, timed at the start of the dry season (April–May), is the recommended schedule for most Darwin and Top End residential solar systems.
-The wet season (November–April) delivers sufficient rain to self-clean most accumulated soiling.
-The subsequent dry season — nearly rainless for 5–6 months — requires clean panels to maximise the exceptional solar resource Darwin receives.
+One professional clean per year is the recommended schedule.
+Time it for the start of the dry season in April or May.
+This works well for most Darwin and Top End residential solar systems.
+The wet season from November to April delivers enough rain to wash away most dust and dirt.
+But the dry season that follows is nearly rainless for five to six months.
+Clean panels during this period capture Darwin’s exceptional solar resource.